FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 ## Extras

-Have a look at the math part to see all possible combinations and possibly the rules without words are interesting as well :)
+This is not needed to understand or play the game.
+If you are interested have a look at the math part or see all possible dice combinations :)

 <script src="https://polyfill.io/v3/polyfill.min.js?features=es6"></script>
 <script src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-chtml.js"></script>